Tours conditions and what tours include

 Under the condition of special price we can provide tours of any duration for a single person.
 Such tour is considered as private tour for single person, and so have a higher price.

-As was said, english spoken driver and tour director with be with you.
-Depend on conditions, tours, free time and your request, on the tour with you can be native speaker of spanish or russian languages, with good level of english at the same time, of course.
-Some base knowledge of additional languages, such as italian, french, portuguese, czech, serbian, croatian can be also, depend on people who will be with you from us.
-Everything above is for free.
-Other languages as well as native or near native level of additional languages from list above can be provided on request, subject to availability, at an extra charge.
+As it was said, English spoken driver and tour director will be with you.
+Depend on the conditions, tours, free time and your requests, on the tour with you can be Spanish or Russian native speaker, with good level of English, of course.
+Another languages can be provided on request, subject to availability, at an extra charge.
 Please request it in proper time.

-Please keep in mind, professional tour guide must be hired on place, if need.
-What that's mean?
-For example, our group is arrived to Mycenae, a UNESCO archeological place.
-There are their own certified guides on the place.
-No other person except a certified guide for Mycenae, is allowed to guide.
-This is monitored by local security and so called tourist policy people.
+Please note, the professional tour guide must be hired on the visited place, if wanted.
+What does it mean?
+For example, our group arrive to Mycenae, a UNESCO archeological place.
+Usually, such kind of places have their own certified guides for a fee.
+Also, there are licenced guides allowed to work for bigger areas, generally for a bigger fee.
+Any other person is allowed to guide without the authorization.
+This is monitored by local security and so called tourist police people.